-Residents of Charnwood are being asked to stay home on Remembrance Sunday this year and find other ways to honour those who served and sacrificed themselves in the line of duty.
+Residents of Charnwood were asked to stay home on Remembrance Sunday this year and find other ways to honour those who served and sacrificed themselves in the line of duty.

-In line with national government guidance on social distancing, most events across the country have been scaled back or cancelled.
+In line with national government guidance on social distancing, most events across the country were scaled back or cancelled.